BlaineSieck/P1.14/README.md

 **Future Plans:**

 We will continue to make adjustments where necessary as we begin merging our functions.
-We need to figure out a grid to snap objects to and determine acceptable states for the mirror in terms of which functions can be on at the same time.

 **Demo GIF:**
 ![](p1.group14.gif)